 I tend to get ahead of myself.

 In addition to friends and family, there are two aspects of my life that saved me from an early demise.
 The first was getting sober many years ago; the second, running.
-I could do a separate blog on the first, but I’ve no desire and it’s not what’s on my mind today.
+I could do a separate blog on the first, but it’s not what’s on my mind today.
 Running is.

 Murakami is a celebrated Japanese writer who began running at age thirty-three.
 What I Talk About… is a matter-of-fact chronicle, a collection of essays, about how running is as fundamental a part of his life as his work as a novelist.
 It’s not a wildly compelling book.
-I wouldn’t readily recommend it, unless you’re likely a runner and in need of inspiration.
-I didn’t know how desperately I was until I started reading.
+I wouldn’t readily recommend it unless you’re a runner and in need of inspiration.
+I didn’t know how desperately I was until I flipped to the first page.

-In the 1980s, I was able to put together one decent marathon, but from one year to the next, I was horribly inconsistent.
-It wasn’t until 1991 that my running became so regular, I rarely took a day off.
-It was as much of a habit as brushing my teeth in the morning, though it took longer and I generally smelled after.
+In the 1980s, I was able to put together one decent marathon but from one year to the next, I was horribly inconsistent.
+It wasn’t until 1991 that my running became regular and I rarely took a day off.
+It was as much a habit as brushing my teeth, though it took longer and I smelled after (not minty fresh).
 Running every day, I became faster, stronger, more confident, happier.
-For someone who is not naturally built for running, like my husband is, I was able to complete several marathons in the 3:30 to 3:45 range, and collect 10k medals and trophies in my age group.
+Despite not being naturally built for running like my husband is, I was able to complete several marathons in the 3:30 to 3:45 range and collect 10k medals and trophies in my age group.

 There were periods of time after each of my children were born when the miles were difficult to stack up, but being married to someone who knows the importance of exercise for physical and mental health, we were always able to coordinate schedules so I could get back in shape.
-It wasn’t until about four years ago that my mileage began to take what looked like a quasi-permanent hit.
-But I never once believed this development would endure.
-I identified myself as a runner.
-Surely, that would always be the case.
-Yet month by month, year by year, my weight increased, my muscles stiffened, and I was losing my running mojo.
-I’d miss that magical window of time in the morning when excuses don’t exist and end up skipping a day, and then another – or I’d drag myself out the front door to put together a pitiable, flat three miles that didn’t seem to do anything other than leave me feeling soft at the end of a week.
+It wasn’t until about four years ago that my mileage began to take a hit, though I refused to believe that the setback would endure.
+I identified as a runner; surely, that would always be the case.
+Yet month by month, year after year, my weight increased, my muscles stiffened, and my running mojo ebbed.
+I’d miss that magical window in the morning when excuses don’t exist, and end up skipping a day, and then another – or I’d drag myself out the front door to put together a pitiable, flat three miles that didn’t seem to do anything other than leave me feeling soft at the end of a week.

-Last Thursday morning, I was sitting with two of the teachers from my daughters’ school.
-One of them turned to me, “I hear you’re a runner.”
-I felt an unusual and uncomfortable moment of shame, literally dropped my head and stammered.
-“Well, I run but, but I’ve fallen off a bit for different reasons.
+Last Thursday morning, I was sitting with two teachers from my daughters’ school.
+One of them turned to me: “I hear you’re a runner.”
+I felt an uncomfortable and surprising moment of shame, literally dropped my head and stammered.
+“Well, I run but I’ve fallen off a bit for different reasons.
 My husband is really a runner.
 He just did Boston in 3:17,” I said, trying to deflect attention away from my physique, which no one would mistake for a person serious about her mileage.
 The exchange left me feeling awkward, and sad.
 I went home and started reading Murakami’s book.

-I’m not writing to begin a running log.
-This post is writing-as-therapy.
+I’m not interested in starting a running log; this post is writing-as-therapy.
 A friend gave me a book.
 It made me think.
-I ran around the soccer fields this morning while Bun Bun practiced, and I’ll get up tomorrow morning before mothers everywhere are celebrated, and run up in the hills.
+I ran around the soccer fields this morning while Bun Bun practiced and I’ll get up tomorrow morning before mothers everywhere are celebrated and run up in the hills.
 I’ll listen to my breathing, think about very little, and put one foot in front of the other, over and over and over.

 I’ll run because I have to, because it is a part of who I am.
 The next time someone wants to accuse me of being a runner, I’d like to feel guilty as charged.